kamalgajen/Taskcule/README.md

 Copy Constants.js.sample to Constants.js and update the apropriate values

 Hbase:
+If you are using Hadoop, run "bin/start-all.sh" to get all the hadoop related processes started.
 Start the hbase and thrift servers, and create required tables

     cd <HBASE INSTALL DIRECTORY>
     bin/start-hbase.sh